Prescriptive Scaling Reveals the Evolution of Language Model Capabilities: Sigmoid Scaling Laws for Post-training Performance Boundaries

 We summarize cross-temporal transfer using two diagnostics from \Cref{sec:objective-metrics}: (i) signed coverage error (\(\hat{\tau}-\tau\)) and (ii) out-of-distribution pinball loss \(\rho_\tau\).
 Negative coverage error indicates under-coverage (newer models exceed the predicted \(\tau\)-boundary more than intended), while positive values indicate over-coverage.

-\Cref{fig:temporal-drift} shows that for \textsc{BBH}, \textsc{GPQA}, \textsc{MMLU-Pro}, and \textsc{MUSR}, both diagnostics are stable across periods, indicating that a compute-only \Sigmoid\ boundary transfers reliably to the next generation of open-weight models.
+\Cref{fig:temporal-drift} shows that for \textsc{BBH}, \textsc{GPQA}, \textsc{MMLU-Pro}, and \textsc{MUSR}, both diagnostics remain stable across periods (coverage error within $\pm 2\%$), indicating that a compute-only \Sigmoid\ boundary transfers reliably to the next generation of open-weight models.
 The main departures occur on \textsc{MATH Lvl 5} (and to a lesser extent \textsc{IFEval}), where we observe under-coverage and elevated \(\rho_\tau\) on the earliest split, consistent with non-stationarity of the effective boundary over time.
 Bin-wise breakdowns underlying these aggregates are deferred to \Cref{app:binwise-diagnostics}.

 \begin{remark} A qualitatively new recipe class or architecture family could shift the attainable boundary upward at fixed compute.
 Under our framework this would manifest as systematic under-coverage in the next-period evaluation, motivating an updated boundary fit. \end{remark}